danilosnt/danilosnt/README.md

 - 🎓 Currently studying Bachelor's degree in Software Engineering.

-- 💻 Work with the following languages: Java and Angular.
+- 💻 Work with the following languages: Java and Swift.

 - 🛠️ Also use tools like Spring, PostgreSQL and MySQL.